sbryan/spark-js-SDK/README.md

 ### Quick start
-Get the lastest published version of the SDK [here](https://code.spark.autodesk.com/autodesk-spark-sdk-latest.min.js).
+Get the latest published version of the SDK [here](https://code.spark.autodesk.com/autodesk-spark-sdk-latest.min.js).

 To use the SDK:<br>
 1) Include the SDK library in your HTML page just before closing the body section (`</body>`).